hxu296/jeston-videopose3d/README.md

 ### About
 This repo focuses on 3 things:
 1. Install Anaconda, Pytorch, Jupyer Notebook, etc. on a brand-new Jeston Nano 2G.
-2. Setup, run, and benchmark Videopose3D.
+2. Setup, run, and benchmark the original Videopose3D.
 3. Optimize models with TensorRT and contrast the inference frame rate before and after optimization.

 ### Install Dependencies